Mon - Wed: 10a - 6p

 It gave rise to the new slogan - Jack Lewis Jewelers: we know what this means.

-Beyond the shift toward engagement rings, the Carter-era has also been marked by two other significant elements: an innovative focus on offering engagement experiences to young couples (instead of only selling product), and an expansion into modern, on-trend fashion jewelry.
+Beyond the shift toward engagement rings, the early years of the Carter-era were also marked by two other significant elements: an innovative focus on offering engagement experiences to young couples (instead of only selling product), and an expansion into modern, on-trend fashion jewelry.

 The other giant leap forward began in January 2016 when Missy Ranney joined the Jack Lewis team.
 “With the increased focus on diamond engagement rings and experiences, I knew we needed a fresh perspective on our fashion jewelry to complement the engagement side, and I also knew I wasn’t the right person to do it,” Carter said.
 “So we brought Missy in and put her in charge of keeping us on-trend with the best designers and the most fashionable looks... and it’s been amazing.
 Missy has transformed our cases into what you’d find in New York or L.A.”